wp-plugins/media-element-html5-video-and-audio-player/readme.txt

 Check out <a href="http://mediaelementjs.com/">mediaElementjs.com</a> for more examples

 = What does this get me over other HTML5 players? =

+Most HTML5 players offer one player to modern browsers and then a competely separate Flash player to older browser.
+This creates an inconsistent look and functionality.

+Instead, MediaElement.js upgrades older browsers, using Flash to mimic the entire HTML5 Media API.
+Then once all the browsers have something that looks like HTML5 Media, we build a consistent player on top using just HTML and CSS.

 See original blog post at <a href="http://johndyer.name/post/MediaElement-js-a-magic-unicorn-HTML5-video-library.aspx">johndyer.name</a> for a full explanation of MediaElement.js